Systematic Intervention and Currency Risk Premia

 70 Pages Posted: 13 Feb 2018 Last revised: 8 Jan 2021

 Using data for the trades of 19 central banks intervening in currency markets, we show that stabilization policies by individual central banks lead to "systematic intervention" patterns.
-This systematic intervention is driven by and impacts on the same factors that drive currency excess returns: carry, momentum, value, and a dollar factor.
+This systematic intervention is driven by and affects the same factors that drive currency excess returns: carry, momentum, value, and a dollar factor.
 The sensitivity of an individual central bank's intervention to these factors differs markedly across countries, with developed countries making a profit from intervention and emerging markets incurring large losses.

 Keywords: Foreign exchange intervention, Currency risk, Carry, Momentum, Value